 My school only has 18 more school days, but I'm going to use some of the time thinking about what I need to change and improve on.

-5th Year Science Teacher to Elementary Kiddos
+8th Year as a Science Teacher to Elementary Kiddos

 “The good teacher explains.
 The superior teacher demonstrates.
 The great teacher inspires.”

 Confidence.
 Even if you don't think you know, look like you do.
 I learned it the hard way, and it's amazing how discipline improves when kids perceive you as credible and knowledgeable in your subject matter.